Education with Early Childhood MA

 Exploring Educational Research

-This module is designed to familiarise you with the various research approaches that you may read about, critique, and use during your online postgraduate course in early childhood education and beyond.
+This module is designed to familiarise you with the various research methods that you may read about, critique, and use during your online postgraduate course in early childhood education and beyond.
 It’ll provide a forum for exploring, discussing and evaluating different types of educational research.
 You’ll have the opportunity to: look at a range of research methodologies; to find, read and review research studies; and to discuss the relevance of research for practice in education across different sectors (from birth to life-long learning).
 You’ll be encouraged to learn about research methodologies and methods through critical reflection on published work.

 Specialist Studies in Learning and Teaching